Manzanillo, Colima: Tourism

+Geography

 Climate

 Manzanillo has a tropical savanna climate (Köppen climate classification Aw).
 The dry season, which is from November to May, has low amounts of precipitation, and temperatures tend to be cooler than in the wet season.
 The average temperature in March, the coolest month, is 24 C. The wet season, which runs from June to October, has warmer temperatures, averaging 28.3 C in July, and humidity during this time is higher.

 In 2012, the port of Manzanillo initiated an ecological project consisting of dredged canals and creating islands in the Lagoon of the Valle de las Garzas, a protected wildlife area.
 With this work, the port plans to increase the flow into the lagoon, thus increasing the viability of the enhanced ecosystem that includes the planting of 15,000 mangrove trees.
 Extensive use of geotextile tubes was included in the channel creation.
 These geotextile tubes were used to create two parallel breakwaters on either side of the dredged channels.